atkinson/wagmi/README.md

 setup a database (connection string and password in the env file) - if you like, you can get a postgres running locally in docker using 'make runpg' then 'make createdb'

-check everything is working: ./manage.py migrate (if not - fix any errors) load the fixtures: ./manage.py loaddata exchanges.yaml make a user: ./manage.py createsuperuser run it: ./manage.py runserver go to: https://localhost:8000/wagmi/ and login.
+check everything is working: ./manage.py migrate (if not - fix any errors) load the exchanges: ./manage.py loaddata exchanges.yaml load the strategies ./manage.py loaddata strategies.yaml make a user: ./manage.py createsuperuser run it: ./manage.py runserver go to: https://localhost:8000/wagmi/ and login.